Solar Panel Warranty Explained

 Before a warranty claim is accepted, the solar panel manufacturers will require some documentation about the problem and request details about the solar installation and the installer, plus photo’s of the installation to ensure it meets the panel manufacturers requirements.
 Unfortunately, some solar systems are not installed correctly, such as incorrect mounting clamp positions which can compromise the solar panel’s structural integrity.
 If this is the case, an improper installation may lead to the manufacturer rejecting the claim.
 Also, it is worth noting that no one should ever STEP or walk on the solar panels during installation, cleaning or inspection as this will often lead to the formation of micro-cracks which can void your warranty.

-Are your solar panels are working properly?
+Are your solar panels underperforming?

-Unless there are obvious signs of panel failure, such as cracked glass, it is very difficult for an untrained person to determine if the solar panels are working correctly.
+Unless there are obvious signs of panel failure, such as cracked glass, it is difficult for an untrained person to determine if the solar panels are working correctly.
 When a solar panel is manufactured, the power output in Watts (W) is measured using a high-powered flash test producing exactly 1000W per square meter in a controlled environment at a temperature of 25°C. However, in the real world, it is very hard to obtain accurate measurements as the panel surface temperature is typically much higher than 25°C when exposed to sunlight, plus the amount of sunlight (solar irradiance) can vary significantly depending on the season, time of day, dust, smog, atmospheric losses and other factors.

 Solar panels can suffer from various faults and performance issues - See our detailed solar fault finding guide.